LoopKit/loopdocs/docs/faqs/glossary.md

 # Glossary

-Each item in the glossary is also a tool tip.
+Each item in the glossary is also a tooltip.

 A tooltip is visible as a dashed underline word or phrase.

 If you hover your mouse or tap on a mobile device, the phrase associated with each word is displayed.

 **Activated**: for Omnipod: time at which insulin was injected into pod and 2 beeps were heard